Testing Causality in Scientific Modelling Software: Case Studies

 \subsubsection{Causal Testing}

-We first form a causal specification using the constraints and DAG from \Cref{ex:causal-spec}.
-We then use the CTF to perform identification and testing.
-Since we are executing the causal tests directly (and are therefore able to explicitly control for potential biases), there is no confounding to adjust for in the resulting data.
-As a consequence, we can directly calculate the ATE by contrasting the average cumulative infections produced by the control (vaccinate everyone) and treatment executions (prioritise the elderly).
+Although we provide a causal DAG (\Cref{ex:causal-spec}) as an illustrative example for this scenario in \Cref{sec:causal-testing-framework}, it is not necessary to perform identification since, under the experimental mode of operation (\Cref{sec:data-collection}), we explicitly control for potential biases.
+Consequently, there is no confounding to adjust for in the resulting data, enabling us to calculate the ATE directly by contrasting the average cumulative infections produced by the control (vaccinate everyone) and treatment executions (prioritise the elderly).